 - (a) Life insurance: The premium charged for a life insurance is very much affected by the life expectancy of the life insured at the time the insurance is arranged.
-It is a biological fact that women, on average, live longer than men.
-From this, insurers may: - (i) charge a lower premium rate for life insurances on women than for men of the same age, health condition, etc., because on average the policy benefit will not be paid so soon and/or more premium payments are expected in the case of women; and - (ii) offer higher annuity benefit payments to men than to women of the same age, health condition, etc., because on average fewer payments will be made to men.

-(b) Personal accident insurance: A person with a disability, such as impaired eyesight or other serious medical condition, clearly represents a very different risk from a person with a normal healthy body.
+Statistically, women live longer than men on average.
+From this, insurers may: - (i) charge a lower premium rate for life insurance on women than for men of the same age, health condition, etc., because on average the policy benefit will not be paid so soon and/or more premium payments are expected in the case of women; and - (ii) offer higher annuity benefit payments to men than to women of the same age, health condition, etc., because on average fewer payments will be made to men. - (b) Personal accident insurance: A person with a disability, such as impaired eyesight or another serious medical condition, may present a very different risk from a person who is not disabled.
 This difference could mean that insurers decline (refuse to insure) such persons, or impose various underwriting measures (higher premium, additional policy limitations, etc.).